How hot is it?

 Barbecuing with the right level (or levels) of heat is just as important as how you arrange the coals.

-Charcoal cooking does not require anything like the precision of baking or candy-making but, then again, trying to barbecue everything over the same level of heat oversimplifies charcoal cooking and misses big opportunities for superior tastes and textures.
+Charcoal cooking does not require the precision of baking or sweet-making but trying to barbecue everything over the same level of heat oversimplifies things and misses brilliant opportunities for creating superior tastes and textures.

 The Hand Test

-High (250° to 300°C): 2 to 4 seconds
+High (230° to 290°C): 2 to 4 seconds

-Medium (200° to 250°C): 5 to 7 seconds
+Medium (180° to 230°C): 5 to 7 seconds

-Low (170° to 200°C): 8 to 10 seconds
+Low (130° to 150°C): 8 to 10 seconds